RedAngel121/NytePack/README.md

 - Create Deco
   - Disable coins and coin stacks to prevent confusion
   - add them to a new Currency Chain after LC-2.2 update?
-- Blood Magic
-  - Sigil of Air
-  - Something about a "meteor" that dev is concerned about?
 - Gateways to Eternity
   - Add an absolute metric ton of gateways cause thats going to be fun
   - Could have integration with lightmans for special purchases (Tickets for Heart Canisters?)